 The shoulder’s wide range of motion enables you to perform many activities.
-But with this mobility also comes an increased risk for injury.
-Trauma to the shoulder can result in the head of the humerus, also known as the “ball” of the glenohumeral joint, to slip partially or completely out of its socket, resulting in an injury better known as a shoulder dislocation.
+But with this mobility also comes an increased risk of injury.
+Trauma to the shoulder can result in the head of the humerus, also known as the “ball” of the glenohumeral joint, to slip partially or completely out of its socket, resulting in an injury better known as a dislocated shoulder.

 What causes shoulder dislocations?

 Dislocated shoulders are most often the result of a traumatic injury involving a sudden blow to the shoulder.
 This type of injury may occur in a sports-related context, especially contact sports like football, hockey, and rugby.
 In addition, car accidents and falling on the shoulder can also force the bones out of place.

 Unfortunately, once you have suffered a traumatic shoulder dislocation, you are more likely to suffer a repeat dislocation.
 The incidence of recurrence is especially high among children who have suffered a dislocation before the age of 10.

 You may be more likely to suffer from a dislocated shoulder if: